azizbek-web-dev/Python-Organize-downloads-folder-automatically/README.md

 <div align="center">

-# 📁 Downloads Folder Organizer
+# 📁 Downloads folder organizer

 **Automatically organize your Downloads folder by sorting files into subfolders based on their file type**